-A stern drive or inboard/outboard propulsion system has a piston engine equipped with special marine components mounted near the transom and coupled to an external outdrive-type transmission unit.
+A stern drive propulsion system has a piston engine equipped with special marine components mounted near the transom and coupled to an external outdrivetype transmission unit.
 Shifting is performed within the outdrive upper gear case.
 This type of system is depicted in Figure E1.